 Acera Surgical to Present Results of Study on the Use of Restrata™ Wound Matrix in Healing Full-thickness Wounds at Fall Symposium on Advanced Wound Care

-St. Louis, MO—August 29, 2017— Acera Surgical Inc., a pioneer in regenerative medicine, has been selected to present the results from a study involving the Restrata™ Wound Matrix at the Fall 2017 Symposium on Advanced Wound Care (“SAWC”), being held in Las Vegas, Nevada, from October 20-22.
+St. Louis, MO—August 29, 2017— Acera Surgical Inc. has been selected to present the results from a study involving the Restrata™ Wound Matrix at the Fall 2017 Symposium on Advanced Wound Care (“SAWC”), being held in Las Vegas, Nevada, from October 20-22.
 SAWC is one of the nation’s largest and most well-respected interdisciplinary wound care programs.
 This presentation offers Acera the opportunity to present its preclinical data to more than 1300 participants, including practitioners, researchers and key opinion leaders.

 The study, titled “Comparison of a Fully Synthetic Electrospun Matrix to a Bi-Layered Xenograft in Healing Full Thickness Cutaneous Wounds in a Porcine Model,” demonstrates Restrata™’s ability to accelerate healing and closure of full-thickness wounds and to increase the amount and maturity of granulation tissue and neovascularization compared to a leading biologic skin substitute.